Oct 29, 2020 Jambo

 Remember, SRM support and training are just as crucial as SRM design.

-Problem 5: No Future-Focused Maintenance
+Problem 5: No future-focused maintenance

-While software is often exciting when we first purchase it, what happens as our industries change and as technology advances?
+While software is often exciting when we first purchase it, what happens as our industries change and technology advances?

 Want to learn more about the difference between CRM and SRM software?
 Check out the video below!